mnahmias/intro-js/slides/intro-js.md

 ##The DOM

 The Document Object Model.
 The HTML you write is parsed by the browser and turned into the DOM.
 In a lot of cases the visual representation of the DOM will be identical to your HTML.
 We can use javascript to alter the DOM on the fly.

 ---

-Understand how programming languages work, their relationship to the machine on which the language is run

-Understand and apply programming fundamentals using JavaScript: basic data types, arithmetic, conditional statements, iteration (loops), functions, arrays and objects

-Define Variables
-Show Math
-Describe Conditionals
-Show Loops
-Show functions
-Show Arrays
-Explain Objects

-Understand basic best-practices in software engineering at a high level

-Build a complete, working HTML5 web application by building a professional swipe gallery/media carousel from scratch

----